cschell/who-is-alyx/Readme.md

 This dataset was created for biometric data research at the [Chair for Human Computer Interaction](https://hci.uni-wuerzburg.de/) at the University of Würzburg, Germany.

+## Research

+This dataset has been created for academic research and is used in the following publications:

+1. ["Comparison of Data Encodings and Machine Learning Architectures for User Identification on Arbitrary Motion Sequences"](https://ieeexplore.ieee.org/document/10024474), 2022, C. Rack, A. Hotho and M. E. Latoschik, IEEE AIVR
+2. ["Who Is Alyx?
+A new Behavioral Biometric Dataset for User Identification in XR"](https://arxiv.org/abs/2308.03788), 2023, C. Rack, T.  Fernando, M. Yalcin, A. Hotho, and M. E. Latoschik, *arXiv e-prints*
+3. ["Extensible Motion-based Identification of XR Users using Non-Specific Motion Data"](https://arxiv.org/abs/2302.07517), 2023, C. Rack, K. Kobs, T. Fernando, A. Hotho, M. E. Latoschik, *arXiv e-prints*

 ## Setup

 You can  download the latest [release from GitHub](https://github.com/cschell/who-is-alyx/releases).
 If you want to use git, clone this repository and use [DVC](https://dvc.org) to retrieve the CSV files: after [installing DVC](https://dvc.org/doc/install) run `dvc pull --jobs 5` from the command line.